Homeowners insurance vs. co-op insurance vs. condo insurance

 Frequently asked questions

-The average cost of homeowners insurance nationwide is $1,312 per year for $250,000 in dwelling coverage.
-Homeowners insurance costs vary by location, coverage needs, home and personal characteristics, so you may pay more or less than the national average.
+The average cost of homeowners insurance nationwide is $1,428 per year for $250,000 in dwelling coverage.
+Homeowners insurance costs vary by location, coverage needs, home type and personal characteristics, so your average rates will likely vary dramatically from this average.

 There are no state or federal laws requiring co-op insurance.
 That said, many mortgage lenders and co-op associations will require it.
 If you own a condominium or a unit in a co-op, most insurance professionals recommend seeking out supplementary coverage, in addition to the building’s master policy, to offer financial protection for your own personal property and fill any other coverage gaps not covered by the master policy.